friends-with-benefits/codeofconduct/code.md

 ### **Reporting An Issue**

-Users who wish to report an issue can open a ticket using the [submission form](https://f-w-b.typeform.com/COCreport).
+Users who wish to report an issue can open a ticket can do any of the following (in order of increasing privacy):
+- post their issue in #🕊-ombuds-general in the Bankless DAO discord
+- DM any users with the @Ombudsman role
+- email ombudsbanklessdao@gmail.com

- Our moderation team will review the submission as promptly as possible and address the issue to the best of its abilities.
+The ombuds team will review the submission as promptly as possible and address the issue to the best of its abilities.

- You may be contacted by an anonymous FWB Mod account in a private channel visible only to you and the moderator(s) to ask for additional information if it is required.
+~~You may be contacted by an anonymous FWB Mod account in a private channel visible only to you and the moderator(s) to ask for additional information if it is required.~~

 ### **Moderation Procedures**